pahaz/cryptoassets/docs/source/develop.rst

 http://tpfaucet.appspot.com/

-Send them to the address you created.
+Send them to the receiving address you created.

+Then list ``bitcoind`` accounts and balances, to see you have the new receiving address and the balance arrives there:

+    curl --user foo:bar --data-binary '{"id":"t0", "method": "listaccounts", "params": [] }' http://127.0.0.1:8332/

 Dumping your TESTNET private address for importing in tests
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++